Tube sound: Musical instrument amplification

 prefer the distortion characteristics of tubes over transistors for electric guitar, bass, and other instrument amplifiers.
 In this case, generating deliberate (and in the case of electric guitars often considerable) audible distortion or overdrive is usually the goal.
-The term can also be used to describe the sound created by specially-designed transistor amplifiers or digital modeling devices that try to closely emulate the characteristics of the tube sound.
+The term can also be used to describe the sound created by specially designed transistor amplifiers or digital modeling devices that try to closely emulate the characteristics of the tube sound.

-The tube sound is often subjectively described as having a "warmth" and "richness", but the source of this is by no means agreed on.
+The tube sound is often subjectively described as having a warmth and richness, but the source of this is by no means agreed on.
 Possible explanations mention non-linear clipping, or the higher levels of second-order harmonic distortion in single-ended designs, resulting from the tube interacting with the inductance of the output transformer.

-Audible differences

-The sound of a tube amplifier is partially a function of the circuit topologies typically used with tubes vis-à-vis the topologies typically used with transistors as much as the gain devices themselves.
-Beyond circuit design, there are other differences, such as the differing electronic characteristics of triode, tetrode, and pentode vacuum tubes, along with their solid-state counterparts such as bipolar transistor, FET, MOSFET, IGBT, etc. These can be further divided into differences among various models of the said device type (e.g. EL34 vis-à-vis 6L6 tetrodes).
-In many cases circuit topologies need to account for these differences to either homogenize their widely varying characteristics or to establish a certain operating point required by the device.

-The low frequency roll-off can be explained by many tube amplifiers having high output impedance compared to transistor designs.
-The roll-off is due to higher device impedance and reduced feedback margins (more feedback results in lower output impedance).
-Some tube amplifier designs use minimal feedback while others use quite a bit more of it.
-How much feedback is optimal for tube amplifiers remains a matter of debate.